fl1k/Rust-Gene-Calculator/README.md

 1. Download from [here](https://github.com/fl1k/Rust-Gene-Calculator/releases)
 2. Place in a folder and run, a file called plants.txt should appear
 3. Paste in your genes into the file, separated by a single space
-4. Run the program and wait, it may take some time
+4. Run the program and follow the instructions, keep ind mind that it may take some time

 Compilation: Compile using C++17